CeriW/fnaf1-ai-simulator/research/how-the-game-works.md

 If he is able to leave Pirate's Cove, he will rush down the **left** corridor at you.
 * If the door is open at this time, he will jumpscare you.
 * If the door is closed, he will bash on it, causing you to lose power.
 This power drainage is 1% the first time he does it, and increases by 6% each time after that.
-* Once he has based on your door and drained your power he will return to Pirate's Cove and restart his cycle at either step 1 or 2
+* Once he has bashed on your door and drained your power he will return to Pirate's Cove and restart his cycle at either step 1 or 2.

 Each successful "movement opportunity" (see *How AI levels are used* below) Foxy gets means he gets 1 step closer to attacking.
 However, while the cameras are up (on any camera, not specifically the one in Pirate's Cove), he will automatically fail **all** of his movement opportunities.

 He will continue to fail all of his movement opportunities for a random amount of time after the cameras come down, ranging from 0.83s to 16.67s (calculated on each frame at 60fps).

 Once Foxy makes 4 successful movement opportunities he will attack as soon as he can, which will either be when you next check the camera for the left hall (giving you a very short amount of time to shut the door before you get jumpscared), or after 25s has passed.

+## Golden Freddy
+There is a 0.0001% chance of the Golden Freddy poster appearing every time camera 2B is clicked.
+This is calculated once per second - reopening camera 2B more than once per second does not increase your chances.

+When you put the camera down, he will be sitting in your office.
+If you do not put the cameras back up within ? seconds, you will be jumpscared.

+If you put the camera up and then back down again, he will be gone.

+# What happens when you run out of power

+Everything else stops.
+You cannot use lights or cameras, and the doors are open.
+The only animatronic you can be jumpscared by is Freddy.
+Even if someone was already in your office or Foxy was on his way, none of it matters now.

+1. Every 5 seconds, you have a 20% chance of Freddy showing up outside the **left** door and start playing his song, up to a maximum of 20 seconds, after which he is guaranteed to show up.
+2. The same thing then happens for how long the song lasts - a 20% chance up to a maximum of 20 seconds.
+3. The lights go off, and you have a 20% chance every 2 seconds for him to jumpscare you.

+This means it can theoretically be 40+ seconds between the time the power runs out and you actually being jumpscared - long enough that you could pass 6AM in the meantime.